4 February 2022

 The combination of kTLS and sendfile()it means that the data is encrypted directly in kernel space, before being passed to the network stack for transmission.
 This eliminates the need to copy data into user space to be encrypted by TLS libraries and then back into kernel space for transmission. kTLS also allows TLS processing to be offloaded to hardware, including offloading TLS symmetric cryptographic processing to network devices .

 Modern Linux and FreeBSD kernels support TLS offloading into the kernel, and now NGINX Open Source does too!
-NGINX 1.21.4 introduces support for kTLS when you need static files with SSL_sendfile(), which can greatly improve performance.
+NGINX 1.21.4 introduces support for kTLS when serving static files with SSL_sendfile(), which can greatly improve performance.
 As described below, both the kernel and OpenSSL must be compiled with kTLS for NGINX to use SSL_sendfile().

 In this blog we detail which operating system and versions of OpenSSL support kTLS and show how to build and configure the kernel and NGINX for kTLS.
 To give you an idea of the performance improvement you can expect from kTLS, we also share specifications and results from our tests on FreeBSD and Ubuntu.

-Note: kTLS implementations are quite new and evolving rapidly.
+Nota: kTLS implementations are quite new and evolving rapidly.
 This blog describes support for kTLS starting November 2021, but keep an eye out for the announcements on nginx.org and NGINX blog about changes to the information and instructions provided here.

 General requirements